-Note (6) - Income Taxes: On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act ("Tax Act").
+Note (6) - Income Taxes: On December 22, 2017, the U.S. government enacted comprehensive tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Tax Act").
 The Tax Act represents significant U.S. federal tax reform legislation that includes a permanent reduction to the U.S. federal corporate income tax rate.
 The changes included in the Tax Act are broad and complex.
-The impacts of the Tax Act recorded in the financial statements as of and for the six and three month periods ended December 31, 2017, are considered provisional until the necessary information is available and the company can complete its assessment and calculations.
-The final transition impacts of the Tax Act may differ from the Company's estimates, possibly materially, due to, among other things, changes in interpretations of the Tax Act, any legislative action to address questions that arise because of the Tax Act, any changes in accounting standards for income taxes or related interpretations in response to the Tax Act, or any updates or changes to estimates the Company has utilized to calculate the transition impacts.
-The U.S. Securities and Exchange Commission has issued rules that would allow for a measurement period of up to one year after the enactment date of the Tax Act to finalize the recording of the related tax impacts.
+The impact of the Tax Act on the Company's financial statements as of and for the three and nine months ended March 31, 2018 is considered provisional until the necessary information is available and the Company can complete its assessment and calculations.
+The final impact of the Tax Act may differ from the impact based on the Company's current estimates, possibly materially, due to, among other things, changes in interpretations of the Tax Act, any legislative action to address questions that arise because of the Tax Act, any changes in accounting standards for income taxes or related interpretations in response to the Tax Act, or any updates or changes to the Company's estimates.
+The Securities and Exchange Commission (the "SEC") has issued rules that would allow for a measurement period of up to one year after the enactment date of the Tax Act to finalize the recording of the related tax impacts.

-Income taxes are recorded in the Company's quarterly financial statements based on the estimated annual effective income tax rate, subject to adjustments for discrete events, should they occur.
+Income taxes are recorded in the Company's quarterly financial statements based on the Company's estimated annual effective income tax rate, subject to adjustment for discrete events, should they occur.

-As of December 31, 2017 and June 30, 2017, the Company had net deferred tax assets of approximately \$113,000 and \$124,000, respectively, which are included in other assets in the condensed consolidated balance sheets as of such dates.
+As of March 31, 2018, the Company had net deferred tax liabilities of approximately \$264,000.
+As of June 30, 2017, the Company had net deferred tax assets of approximately \$124,000, which are included in other assets in the condensed consolidated balance sheets as of such date.
 Consistent with the guidance of the Financial Accounting Standards Board (the "FASB") regarding accounting for income taxes, the Company regularly estimates its ability to recover deferred tax assets and establishes a valuation allowance against deferred tax assets to reduce the balance to amounts expected to be recoverable.
 This evaluation includes the consideration of several factors, including an estimate of the likelihood of generating sufficient taxable income in future periods over which temporary differences reverse, the expected reversal of deferred tax liabilities, past and projected taxable income and available tax planning strategies.
-As of December 31, 2017 and June 30, 2017, management believed that it was more-likely-than not that the results of future operations will generate sufficient taxable income to realize the net amount of the Company's deferred tax assets over the periods during which temporary differences reverse.
+As of June 30, 2017, management believed that it was more-likely-than not that the results of future operations will generate sufficient taxable income to realize the net amount of the Company's deferred tax assets over the periods during which temporary differences reverse.

 The Company follows ASC Topic 740-10-25, "Accounting for Uncertainty in Income Taxes" ("ASC 740").
 ASC 740 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-During the six months ended December 31, 2017 and 2016, the Company's accounting for income taxes in accordance with this standard did not result in any adjustment to the Company's provision for income taxes.
+During the nine months ended March 31, 2018 and 2017, the Company's accounting for income taxes in accordance with this standard did not result in any adjustment to the Company's provision for income taxes.

-As of December 31, 2017, the Company was subject to potential federal and state tax examinations for the tax years 2014 through 2017.
+As of March 31, 2018, the Company was subject to potential federal and state tax examinations for the tax years 2014 through 2017.

-Note (7) - Shareholders' Equity: On December 12, 2017, the Company's Board of Directors declared a \$.12 per share cash dividend (an aggregate of \$1.4 million), which was paid on January 9, 2018 to stockholders of record at the close of business on December 26, 2017.
-This amount is included in Accounts Payable and Accrued Expenses in the Condensed Consolidated Balance Sheet as of December 31, 2017
+Note (7) - Shareholders' Equity: On December 12, 2017, the Company's Board of Directors declared a cash dividend on the Company's common stock of \$0.12 per share (an aggregate of \$1.4 million), which was paid on January 9, 2018 to stockholders of record at the close of business on December 26, 2017.